Introduction to Tomcat

 root-level access to install.

-cPanel & WHM does not support Tomcat on servers that run CentOS 8 or AlmaLinux 8.
+cPanel & WHM does not support Tomcat on servers that run the CentOS 8 or AlmaLinux OS 8 operating systems.

 In the interface